 However, this calculation only gives you an approximate guideline value to quickly get a rough idea of how high your power consumption is.
 Individual factors such as the size of the living space and the consumption of your e-devices naturally strongly influence this.
 Suppose you would like to calculate your savings potential with a solar system more precisely.
 In that case, you should use your actual electricity consumption over the last few years as the basis for your calculation.

 The planning of a how to go off the grid with solar depends on a few decisions:

 It would help if you first considered which financing model is right for you – a solar system to buy or rent.
 When buying a solar system, we recommend you fully utilize the available roof area and, for optimal profit, a power storage unit to integrate.
 The acquisition costs for photovoltaic systems vary depending on the size of the system.
 You save per square meter with your solar systems if you dimension them larger.
 To increase your savings potential, installing a power storage system is a good idea – this way, you can use as much of the energy you generate for your consumption.
+For solar panel installation, choose Amp Solar Squad to help protect your investment and save money in the long run.
+Our team consists of certified solar panel installers committed to excellence.
 Operating costs are usually not a big financial expense Weight, and the PV system is designed for long service life and durability.
 You can also reduce your electricity costs by renting a solar system.
 Our rental option, solar Wow, offers you an uncomplicated solar solution with a comprehensive protection package.